Home Page

 • Polish — prosze bardzo

-• Danish — værsågod (when giving something,) and velbekomme (a reply to thank you.)
+• Danish — værsågod (when giving something,) and velbekomme (a reply to "thank you.")

 • Romanian — Poftim

-While one may celebrate or decry the English lack of polite-vs.-formal constructions, it's hard not to regret the lack of an "alstublieft."
+Etymologically, "alstublieft" comes from a formal expression of "if it may please you," While one may celebrate or decry the English lack of polite-vs.-formal constructions, it's hard not to regret the lack of an "alstublieft."

 Alstublieft is immaculate.
 It's polite, complete, and always respectful.
-It's elegant.